adrianlee1005/CitiBike-Financial-Gap-Analysis/README.md

 ## Limitations

 This project is intended as a portfolio-grade analytical model, not an audited infrastructure plan.
-Key limitations include:
+Key limitations include but are not limited to:

 - **Trip data seasonality:** The financial model annualizes partial historical trip data using a seasonal multiplier.
 - **Station siting:** Proposed station counts are estimated at the neighborhood level and do not account for block-level curb space, permitting, safety, or DOT constraints.